go-shiori/shiori/docs/API.md

 This is a brief explanation of Shiori's API.
 For more examples you can import this [collection](https://github.com/go-shiori/shiori/blob/master/docs/postman/shiori.postman_collection.json) in Postman.

+> ⚠️ **This is the documentation for the old API.
+This API is deprecated and will be removed in the future.
+Please refer and start migrating to the [API v1](./APIv1.md) instead.**

 <!-- TOC -->

 - [Auth](#auth)